fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 ### Firewalls
 <a name="Firewalls"> </a>

 You need to put your Edge deployment behind an external firewall, but we recommend having two firewalls, one external, and one internal between the Edge environment and your internal environment.
-All our documentation in our Scenarios will have two firewalls.
+All our documentation in our Scenarios have two firewalls.
 We recommend two firewalls because it ensures strict routing from one network edge to the other, and doubles the firewall protection for your internal network.

 ### Directors
 <a name="Directors"> </a>